Springfield, Oregon: Cultural venues

+Una Nation of Mixed-Bloods

+On March 7, 2016, Springfield formally recognized the Una Nation of Mixed-Bloods for their service to mixed-blood Native Americans.

 Education

+Most of Springfield is in the Springfield School District, while some portions in the west are in the Eugene School District 4J.

-There are 15 elementary, 4 middle, and 4 high schools in the Springfield School District, making it one of the largest in the state.
+There are 15 elementary schools, four middle schools, and four high schools in the Springfield School District, making it one of the largest in the state.
 The largest public high schools, by enrollment, are Thurston High School and Springfield High School.

+Lane County is in the Lane Community College district.

-Pioneer Pacific College also has a campus in the Gateway area of Springfield.
+Pioneer Pacific College also had a campus in the Gateway area of Springfield.

 In popular culture

 The Simpsons

 The city took third in the voting to choose one of the sixteen possible Springfields in the U.S. to host the premiere of The Simpsons Movie.
 The show's creator, Oregon resident Matt Groening, sent a plaque to the city of Springfield that stated, in part "Yo to Springfield, Oregon – the real Springfield."
 In April 2012, Groening confirmed to Smithsonian magazine that he named the fictional Springfield after Springfield, Oregon.
 He also confirmed that he intentionally left it a secret to allow people the enjoyment of assuming it was based on their own Springfield.